 The Short Timer Strikes Back

-Developer ACT Games has created a quirky rendition of the traditional match-3 puzzle game with its title Aggretsuko.
+Developer ACT Games has created a quirky rendition of the traditional match-3 puzzle game with its title Aggretsuko, based on the Netflix series of the same name.
 With cackles of glee, my words after completing the first puzzle sounded something like: “What the heck is this game!?”
 You can’t help but laugh at the silliness.
-Based on the hit Netflix animated show of the same name, Aggretsuko is a match-3 puzzler at its core but with a few innovative touches that make it feel unique.
+The streaming service-based title is a match-3 puzzler at its core but with a few innovative touches that make it feel unique.

 Retsuko is a ridiculously adorable red panda who works in Japan as an accountant in a typical office building, complete with annoying coworkers and disconnected bosses who don’t appreciate her hard work.
 To let out her frustrations at the end of a tough workday, Retsuko enjoys visiting the local karaoke joint, where she screams out anger-filled and cathartic death metal songs.